Last updated: June 5, 2026

 Step 3 – Choose the Right Cloud Model

-• Hybrid Cloud: A mix of both.
-Some data stays on your own servers, and some go to the cloud.
+| Hybrid Cloud | A mix of both.
+Some data stays on your own servers and some moves to the cloud. | Businesses that must keep certain data on-site but still want cloud benefits. |

 For most small businesses, a public cloud is the right fit, unless you deal with sensitive data like in healthcare or finance.